PixelForm/draggable/packages/draggable/README.md

 Fully customizable draggable compatible with any Javascript framework.
 Built with flexibility in mind and simplicity to keep everything running smoothly.
 The draggable only requires a single DOM element as it's first argument and is meant to be independent of other elements.
-Built with flexibility in mind and simplicity to keep everything running smoothly.
-The draggable only requires a single DOM element as it's first argument and is meant to be independent of other elements.

 ## Installation
 ```